Can a Reverse Mortgage Help You Delay Social Security?

 That $1,080/month difference between claiming at 62 vs. 70 adds up to almost $13,000 per year — for life.
 Over 20 years of retirement, that's $260,000 in additional income.

-How the HECM bridge works
+How does the HECM bridge strategy work?

 The challenge with delaying Social Security is obvious: you need income to live on during the waiting years.
 That's where the HECM comes in.